 Chris Faraday once smuggled illegal items or contraband into the country on freighters.
 He left that life behind, got married, has a family and went legit.
 But when his brother-in-law got involved with Briggs, a drug dealer and when he blew a deal, Briggs demands restitution which he can't deliver.
 So Chris offers to find a way to pay Briggs but then he threatens Chris' family if he doesn't deliver.
 So he gets on a freighter destined for Panama and he sets out to bring back some counterfeit currency.
 Briggs "goes to see" Chris' family.
 When Chris learns of this he asks his friend Sebastian to take care of them which he does.
 He tells Chris that it would be better to bring drugs instead of the cash.
 Written by

 The painting stolen appears to be "One: Number 31" by Jackson Pollock.
 The actual painting is in the Museum of Modern Art in New York City.
-It has an undisclosed insurance value, though it is estimated to be in excess of $200 million.
+It has an undisclosed insurance value, though it is estimated to be in excess of two hundred million dollars.
 See more »

 When Briggs pulls out his gun to threaten Kate we hear the sound of the pistol's hammer being cocked back , yet the hammer remains closed the entire scene.
 See more »

 Don't act like you don't like this shit.

 Why, is that obvious?
 I know but don't tell your sister.

 Good Wahlberg action movie.
 Strong storytelling after the cliché start.